 and the buyer, if he/she remains willing to buy the property at all,

 is willing to buy it not for full market value

 Another popular circumstance is upon the death of the first to die of a married couple owning a home and relatively little else, and the surviving spouse wants to:

-Suggestion: If Descendant left real property that would otherwise require a probate to clear its title, you might consider seeing if you can find a title insurance company willing to issue (now or later) a policy on the property upon your delivery of a Lack of Probate Affidavit (and any Will of Descendant) Among Descendant’s papers, find the title policy that Descendant purchased when he/she bought the property, telephone them, tell them your situation, and ask for their advice, eg, their willingness to issue a new title policy on the property, now or in the future, upon your execution and delivery to them of a Lack of Probate Affidavit.
+Suggestion: If Decedent left real property that would otherwise require a probate to clear its title, you might consider seeing if you can find a title insurance company willing to issue (now or later) a policy on the property upon your delivery of a Lack of Probate Affidavit (and any Will of Decedent) Among Decedent’s papers, find the title policy that Decedent purchased when he/she bought the property, telephone them, tell them your situation, and ask for their advice, eg, their willingness to issue a new title policy on the property, now or in the future, upon your execution and delivery to them of a Lack of Probate Affidavit.
 Be prepared, however, to:

 Problem: In Washington, recording any Deed, evidencing transfer of real property, requires the simultaneous submission of a Real Estate Excise Tax Affidavit.
 Transfers of real property by gift or inheritance are exempt from the real property excise tax, and the exemption is provided on the Excise Tax Affidavit.
 The problem is that WAC 458-61A-202(7), effective December 17, 2005, does not provide for a Lack of Probate Affidavit to be one of the accepted documents for claiming an exemption from excise tax based on inheritance.
 Acceptable documents are only: a Community Property Agreement, a Trust Agreement, a termination of joint tenancy, Letters Testamentary or of Administration, or a Court Order.

 Examples of Lack of Probate Affidavit Forms: